What can we help you with?

 When the customer selects the desired payment method and clicks the Place Order button, the entered address is validated and the address suggestion is displayed as a message on the Checkout page(default choice).

 For some addresses, in addition to the five-digit postal code, an additional four digits are added to the suggested address.
 This code is the area code used in some countries around the world.
 If you have entered the address manually or used the Google autocomplete address field, and the area code is missing, the plugin validates the address and displays the suggested address(es) with the respective area code.

 If you choose the address confirmation to be displayed using the pop-up window, it will be displayed as shown in the screenshot below.

 Finally, when the customer selects the desired address, the order can be placed.

-In addition to this, you can see the type of address (Residential or Commercial) in the WooCommerce edit order page.
+In addition to this, you can see the type of address (Residential or Commercial) on the WooCommerce edit order page if the address is validated using EasyPost, UPS, or USPS.
 You can also find the WooCommerce Order notes updated when the address is validated.
 This order note will be updated for validated addresses only.

 Following is a sample screenshot of a WooCommerce edit order page.

 Customize Address Label and Button Texts on the Checkout Page